What is wrong with the object paradigm ?

 -> Oreo

 Now another guy (named B) just discovered the best way to eat biscuits, so that you can really enjoy all the taste and perfume they carry.
 Not only for chocolate biscuits, but for any biscuit in the world.
-He implements many new biscuit, and their eat method.
+He implements many new biscuits, and their eat method.
 But in those languages, his only way to add an eat method to A’s cookies is to either:

 If you develop library and re-use existing libraries, that’s a problem you probably already encountered many times.